Window cleaner: Hazards

 The Working at Height Regulations came into force in 2005 and does not ban ladders but merely restricts their use to safe methods, i.e. foot it by person or with a ladder stopper:

 4.2.2.
 The feet of portable ladders must be prevented from slipping during use by securing the stiles at or near their upper or lower ends, by any anti-slip device or by any other arrangement of equivalent effectiveness.
 Ladders used for access must be long enough to protrude sufficiently beyond the access platform, unless other measures have been taken to ensure a firm handhold.
 Interlocking ladders and extension ladders must be used so that the different sections are prevented from moving relative to one another.
 Mobile ladders must be prevented from moving before they are stepped on.

 The HSE favours the use of scaffold towers, i.e. temporary workstations, for window cleaning but says this is rather awkward:

 "For some jobs, a mobile elevating work platform will be the best option.
 However, for many jobs, especially on domestic and small commercial buildings, risk assessment will demonstrate that because of the short duration of the work and features on the building that cannot be altered, ladders are the only realistic option."

 Although water fed pole (WFP) systems are meant to be safer than ladders, the Health and Safety Executive has said that they spill large amounts of water which either the window cleaner or their client could slip on.

 Ecology and water shortages

-Another issue is how "green" window cleaning companies are seen to be.
+Another issue is how "green" window cleaning companies are seen by the public.
 During the spring of 2006 Defra considered banning the non-essential use of water and extending their already tight restrictions to prevent the use of water-fed safer which reach up to 60 ft.
 Window cleaners could return to the bucket-and-mop method, because Health and Safety Working at Heights allows such for temporary access.
 Many window cleaners and window cleaning companies argue that their usage of water is minimal in comparison with water usages of large industry and energy companies, and that their water usage accounts for a small percentage of overall water consumption in developed countries.